DVM000/BirdSpeciesIdentification_AudioMoth/README.md

 1. Employ the [AudioMoth Flash App](https://www.openacousticdevices.info/applications) to flash the provided `audiomoth_NN.bin` into the AudioMoth device.
 2. Once flashed, use the [AudioMoth Configuration App](https://www.openacousticdevices.info/applications) to configure the *Sample Rate* to 32 kHz, and also the desired *Recording period*.
   **Note**: to simplify the functionality, *Filtering* options are not allowed in this firmware.
-4. Turn on the device into CUSTOM or DEFAULT mode.
+3. Turn on the device into CUSTOM or DEFAULT mode.
 Deploy the device for field data collection and real-time species detection.
+4. **(Optional)**: You can adjust the neural network detection threshold by placing the text file `NN_CONFIG.txt` - provided in this repository - on the SD card.
+Edit the line like this `NN_THRESHOLD=0.75` (for a threshold of 0.75) to customize detection sensitivity without modifying the firmware.
+Otherwise, if this file is not included in the SD card, default 0.5 detection threshold is employed.

 ### b) Code compilation and AudioMoth Integration